 Talking To HiPPOs: Easing Tough Conversations with Usage Analytics

-In a recent Pragmatic Marketing survey, the ability to inspire others ranked high for product managers asked what they thought was both most important to career growth and most rewarded by their companies.
+In a recent Pragmatic Institute survey, the ability to inspire others ranked high for product managers asked what they thought was both most important to career growth and most rewarded by their companies.

 Crucial to the goal of inspiring others is ensuring that internal stakeholders feel heard during the roadmap development process.
 However, your responsibility is to properly balance what is best for the market in terms of product development with other internal perspectives.
 It’s like being a conductor: You must identify the elements and coach the musicians who make the music beautiful, and tone down or eliminate those that do not.